 Most homeowners have been concerned, at one point or another, about water getting into their basement or crawl space.
-Whether it’s from the weather, a broken pipe or leaky appliance, that moisture can damage concrete if not detected quickly and removed correctly.
+Whether it’s from the weather, a cracked foundation, a broken pipe, or leaky appliance, that moisture can damage concrete if not detected quickly and removed correctly.

 Water detection systems have been available on home security systems for many years.
-However, if you don’t have or can’t afford a whole-house security program, there are separate water monitoring systems that can help you keep your house dry and your foundation intact.
+However, if you don’t have or can’t afford a whole-house security program, there are separate water monitoring systems that can help you keep your house dry and your foundation repairs away.

 A wireless monitoring system communicates with sensors you place around the house.
 “These systems can tell you whether your basement is flooding, if the furnace cuts out in the dead of winter while you’re at work, or if you’ve skipped town and forgotten to close the garage door,” according to Wilson Rothman of This Old House magazine.

 The systems can be set up to send alerts via e-mail, a cell-phone text message, or on a portable key fob you can carry in your pocket.
 “If you want to see a more complete picture of your home from far away, some systems let you install video cameras as well as sensors and show you what’s happening via a secure webpage,” Rothman says.